1. General information

-Science Editing (Sci Ed) is the official journal of the Korean Council of Science Editors (KCSE).
+Science Editing (Sci Ed) is the official journal of the Korean Council of Science Editors (KCSE) and Council of Asian Science Editors (CASE).
 Anyone who would like to submit a manuscript is advised to carefully read the aims and scope section of this journal.
 Manuscripts should be prepared for submission to Science Editing according to the following instructions.
 For issues not addressed in these instructions, the author is referred to the International Committee of Medical Journal Editors (ICMJE) “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals” (http://www.icmje.org).
+It also adheres completely to the Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA; http://doaj.org/bestpractice) if otherwise not described below.

 A submitted manuscript, when published, will become the property of the journal.
 Copyrights of all published materials are owned by KCSE.
-The Creative Commons Attribution Non-Commercial License available from: http://creativecommons.org/licenses/by-nc/4.0/ is also in effect.
+The Creative Commons Attribution License available from: http://creativecommons.org/licenses/by/4.0/ is also in effect.

 Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, and/or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Every author should meet all of these four conditions.
 After the initial submission of a manuscript, any changes whatsoever in authorship (adding author(s), deleting author(s), or re-arranging the order of authors) must be explained by a letter to the editor from the authors concerned.
 This letter must be signed by all authors of the paper.
 Copyright assignment must also be completed by every author.